dataminer-site/dataminer-site.github.io/docs/archive/0.8/api/python/types.md

 title: Types API
 ---

-The `DuckDBPyType` class represents a type instance of our [data types](../../sql/data_types/overview).
+The `DataMinerPyType` class represents a type instance of our [data types](../../sql/data_types/overview).

 ### Converting from other types

-To make the API as easy to use as possible, we have added implicit conversions from existing type objects to a DuckDBPyType instance.
+To make the API as easy to use as possible, we have added implicit conversions from existing type objects to a DataMinerPyType instance.
-This means that wherever a DuckDBPyType object is expected, it is also possible to provide any of the options listed below.
+This means that wherever a DataMinerPyType object is expected, it is also possible to provide any of the options listed below.

 #### Python Builtins
 The table below shows the mapping of Python Builtin type to DataMiner type.